-Deep inside of Yucca Mountain is stored a frightening proliferation of barrels of permanently disposed nuclear waste.1 One might expect access to such a site to be carefully protected.
-This protection must extend over to complex computer systems, where things begin to go awry.
-A former employee of the Nuclear Regulatory Commission, described as having been “terminated” from his job, executed a simple email attack2 against thousands of collected employee emails during Jan.
+Deep inside of Yucca Mountain gets stored a frightening proliferation of barrels of permanently disposed nuclear waste.1 At least, this would be the case if the American public could reach the reasonable agreement2 on a choice of location to store our nation’s ever-increasing surplus of nuclear waste.3 The waste is currently left to contaminate underdeveloped on-location temporary storage next to refineries.
+In the event of Yucca Mountain’s theoretical usage, one might expect access to such a strategically invaluable location to be carefully protected.
+This protection must extend over to complex computer systems, where things can begin to go awry.
+A former employee of the Nuclear Regulatory Commission, described as having been “terminated” from his job, executed a simple email attack4 against thousands of collected employee emails during Jan.
 2015.
 This employee was alleged in court to have demanded private information in the email that could lead to the theft and sale of state nuclear secrets by posing as a trusted individual on the network, an attack commonly referred to as spear-phishing.

 This falsified value, reminiscent of the hollow financial markets before the crisis, was covered up by the admirals’ apparent maxim: When in doubt, obfuscate!
 Everything was stamped top secret, so only the insiders could read what was happening.
 Not even Congress knows the true extent of the submarine force and its inconspicuous irrelevance …